Posted on October 16, 2017 by Jenn Zatopek

 At that time, I reached for my patience and practiced the skills learned in school, how to weave the good of a person’s story from their distorted perceptions.
 The worst thing about depression it this: it is a liar and not only distorts our thinking process, but also distorts everything else in our lives: our vision of the physical world, our capacity to bear witness to the goodness of others, and our ability to affect long-term positive change in our lives.
 In essences, it is like any other addiction: it stands in the way of our transformation.

-A funny thing happened when I sat with her, that faraway day, and I’ll try and describe it to you now.
+A funny thing happened when I sat with her on that faraway day, and I’ll try and describe it to you now.
 It was like I was in two different worlds.
-In the first world, I saw a shimmering palace of rest, a treasured home of thoughtful care and decorum; she clearly delighted in creating a beautiful space for herself and guests.
+In the first world, I saw a shimmering palace of rest, a treasured home of thoughtful care and decorum; she clearly delighted in creating a beautiful space for herself and her guests.

 But then I entered into her world, which was filled with shadows, fear, and darkness, distant lights on the horizon.
 This dear person was lost within herself, and she was not able to find a way out (not yet at the very least).
 I knew part of her history, old wounds buried deep inside, and I made the choice to step down into the darkness with her, armed with the only tools I know which include good counseling skills, God, a sense of humor, and severe hope.